-Scott's initial learning in the law (LLB (Hons) (ANU)) has been supplemented by his LLM (Syd.) (focusing on corporations law and taxation) and complemented by his B.Sc (majors in mathematics and psychology) as well as various courses he has taken at the Securities Institute of Australia.
+Scott's initial learning in the law (LLB (Hons) (ANU)) has been supplemented by his LLM (Syd.) (focusing on corporations law, administrative law and taxation) and complemented by his B.Sc (majors in mathematics and psychology) as well as various courses he has taken at the Securities Institute of Australia.

 Scott brings to all of his cases meticulous attention to factual detail and a thorough knowledge of the legal principles applicable to those facts.
 He has been involved in many factually complex, long running cases.
 Scott takes a strategic, focussed and collaborative approach to the presentation of cases.
 Having previously been a paralegal, solicitor, senior associate, partner and junior counsel, he understands the strengths and challenges of each role and how they can be best deployed for the benefit of the client.